-Materials for teaching ethics and ethical decision-making are available through the generous support of the Daniels Fund.
+Materials for teaching ethics and ethical decision-making are available at no cost through the generous support of the Daniels Fund.

 As Career-Tech programs increasingly reach into the middle schools, this ninth grade leadership course provides a significant opportunity for business and marketing programs to expand their presence in the earlier grades.
 We believe the course will encourage students to learn more about business and, ultimately, to enroll in upper division courses as outlined in our program-of-study kits.